The Benefits of Tax-Loss Harvesting in Your Investment Strategy

 3.3 Regular Portfolio Rebalancing

-Investors who routinely rebalance their portfolios can integrate tax-loss harvesting to align their asset allocation while optimizing tax outcomes.
+Investors who frequently rebalance their portfolios can seamlessly integrate tax-loss harvesting into their asset allocation strategy, aligning financial goals while optimizing tax outcomes.

 4. Risks and Limitations of Tax-Loss Harvesting